 Stormwater Credit Program

 When it comes to managing stormwater, there are things we all can do to help!
-Both residential and non-residential property owners can reduce their stormwater charges while helping to create a city that is protected from increasing amounts of rain.

 Our Stormwater Credit Program offers a discount on the monthly stormwater fee.
 Property owners choosing to manage stormwater on site may reduce their monthly stormwater charge.
 Installing stormwater management systems such as a rain garden or an underground stormwater system on private property are examples of how a private property owner may earn a credit.